ashish703399/react-md/CSS.md

 +   padding: 50px; /* if you want space between the images */
 + }
 ```
+#### float vs absolute :
+float will have interaction with other html nearby elements where as absolute position element only interaction with their nearest ancestors.

 [`display`](https://www.w3schools.com/css/css_inline-block.asp) - inline-block | inline | block
 ```
 inline-block:==>